 Prior to joining the Met Office, Helen achieved a double-first physics degree (BA) and MSci at Cambridge University.
 In 2004 Helen completed a PhD in Astrophysics, also at Cambridge, studying high redshift clusters of galaxies.
 She then worked as a post-doctoral researcher at Arcetri Observatory in Florence studying very high redshift galaxies, and subsequently as an assistant editor of the journal Advanced Materials at Wiley-VCH in Weinheim.

-She joined the Met Office in December 2007 and has worked on the 4D-Var assimilation of radar-derived precipitation rates in the NAE, the 3D-Var assimilation of Doppler radial winds in the UK4 and the indirect assimilation of radar reflectivities..
+She joined the Met Office in December 2007 and has previously worked on the 4D-Var assimilation of radar-derived precipitation rates in the Met Office Numerical Weather Prediction models, the 3D-Var assimilation of Doppler radial winds in the Met Office Numerical Weather Prediction models and the indirect assimilation of radar reflectivities.